 Should financial circumstances change and creditors will not accept amended terms, this can cause the failure of a trust deed.
 It can also mean that the full amount owing to creditors will be required, minus what has been paid via the trust deed arrangement.

 The world of trust deeds can certainly be confusing.
-Thankfully, there is a wealth of information online that can help you decide whether getting into trust deeds makes sense for you.
+Thankfully, there is a wealth of information online and experts who can help you decide whether getting into trust deeds makes sense for you.